serpro69/serpro69/README.md

 ---

-<code>$ echo "Hello ${WORLD:-world} 👋"</code>
+<code>$ echo "Hello, ${USER:-world} 👋"</code>

-Hello and thanks for checking out my profile page.
+Hello and welcome to my profile page.

+Take a look around and explore the various details about me by clicking on the dropdowns below.

+Feel free to [endorse my skills](#skills--endorsements), and take a look at the projects I'm currently working on in the Pinned repositories section.

 <details>
   <summary><code>$ whoami</code></summary>
   <br/>
-My name is Serhii, I am a self-taught software tester / developer from Ukraine 🇺🇦 located in Norway 🇳🇴
+My name is Serhii, I am a self-taught software developer, originally from 🇺🇦, living in beautiful ❤️ 🇳🇴🇳🇴🇳🇴
-At work I'm most passionate about software quality 🔍 and automation ⚙️ I also enjoy uncovering and fixing nasty 🐞
+<br>At work I'm most passionate about software quality 🔍 and automation ⚙️  I also enjoy uncovering and fixing nasty 🐞
-In my spare time I enjoy a variety of different things which are too numerous to list here.
+<br>In my spare time I enjoy a variety of different things which are too numerous to list here.
 </details>

 <br/>